annaesvensson/yellow-core/readme.md

 ## How to customise a website on your computer

 You can customise your website in the [system settings](#settings-system), for example the name of the website.
 The system settings contain the settings of your website and of all installed extensions.
-A new installation will automatically set `Sitename`, `Author`, `Email` and `Language`.
+A new installation will automatically set `Sitename`, `Author`, `Email`, `From` and `Language`.
 All system settings are stored in file `system/extensions/yellow-system.ini`.

 The second option is to customise your website with HTML and CSS.
 All HTML files are stored in your `system/layouts` folder.
 All CSS files are stored in your `system/themes` folder.
 You can change these files as you like and also add your own files.
 Your changes will not be overwritten when the website is updated.
 [Learn more about HTML and CSS](https://datenstrom.se/yellow/help/how-to-customise-html-and-css).